 ~/Music/Music/ as well as

 ~/Music/iTunes) from a Mac to another results in missing album artworks.

-The way I find it out is pretty straightforward.
+The way I found it out is pretty straightforward.
 I used

-fswatch to locate what files changed when I add a song to the new Music.app library, and if you tinker around with the files, it won’t take you too much time to find out how the new Music.app local database might work.
+fswatch to locate what files changed when a song was added to the new Music.app library, and if you tinker around with the relavant files you found in the previous step, it won’t take you too much time to glance at how the new Music.app local database might work.

-All in all, this might only apply to my case but it should fit into similar situations which involves clean install of macOS Catalina (because I used manual copy instead of Time Machine to transfer the library).
-I couldn’t find any practical solution on the Internet before I find it out on my own but there are some other person have the same problem .
+All in all, this might only apply to my case (all relavant files/folders were copied over but artworks are still not showing in the app) but it should fit into similar situations where involves clean install of macOS Catalina (and I used manual copy instead of Time Machine to transfer the library).
+I couldn’t find any practical solution on the Internet before I figured it out on my own but there are some other people have the same problem .
 Hope this post can help those who encountered similar issues.